lucaswkuipers/SafeTypesMacros/README.md

 - [Type Driven Design Article Series by Alex Ozun](https://swiftology.io/collections/type-driven-design/))

-Thank you for considering SafeTypes for your next Swift project – we hope you find it as enjoyable to use as we found it to craft!
+Thank you so much for considering SafeTypes and SafeTypesMacros for your next Swift project – I hope you find it as enjoyable to use as I found it to write!